premAI-io/state-of-open-source-ai/eval-datasets.md

 ## Limitations

-% TODO: review limitations (considering the other fields)

 Thus far, we have conducted an analysis of multiple leaderboards, and now we will shift our focus to an examination of their limitations.

 - **[Overfitting to Benchmarks](https://www.reddit.com/r/LocalLLaMA/comments/15n6cmb/optimizing_models_for_llm_leaderboard_is_a_huge/?rdt=44621)**:
-  excessive fine-tuning of language models like LLM for benchmark tasks may lead to models that excel in those specific tasks but are less adaptable and prone to struggling with real-world tasks outside their training data distribution
+  excessive fine-tuning of models for benchmark tasks may lead to models that excel in those specific tasks but are less adaptable and prone to struggling with real-world tasks outside their training data distribution
 - **Benchmark Discrepancy**: benchmarks may not accurately reflect real-world performance; for instance, the LLaMA 70B model may appear superior to ChatGPT in a benchmark but could perform differently in practical applications.